-The employee share-based compensation reserve comprises the fair value of share options granted which are yet to be exercised, as further explained in the accounting policy of share-based payments in note 3.3 to the financial statements.
-The amount will be (i) transferred to the share premium account when the related options are exercised; (ii) transferred to retained profits should the related options expire; or (iii) credited to the statement of profit or loss should the related options be forfeited.
+The employee share-based compensation reserve comprises the fair value of share options granted which are yet to be exercised, as further explained in the accounting policy of share-based payments in note 2.4 to the financial statements.
+The amount will be (i) transferred to the share premium account when the related options are exercised; (ii) transferred to retained profits should the related options expire; or (iii) transferred to retained profite should the related options expire; or (iii) transferred to retained profite should the related options expire; or (iii) transferred to retained profite should the related options expire; or (iii) transferred to retained profite should the related options be forfeited.

-42. EVENTS AFTER THE REPORT PERIOD
+41. EVENT AFTER THE REPORTING PERIOD